 Mattress Guides

-Memory Foam vs. Gel Memory Foam
+Memory Foam vs Gel Memory Foam

 Upgrading to a memory foam mattress is a great way to improve the quality of your sleep.
 But, as you shop for a new mattress, you’ll notice several different types of memory foam on the market.
 One popular choice is gel memory foam.
+While traditional memory foam and gel memory foam are similar, gel foams retain less heat and moisture and have a slightly different feel.
+This article breaks down memory foam vs. gel memory foam, compares their pros and cons, and helps you decide which one suits your sleep needs best.

 What is Memory Foam?